Seraphino Antao: Early life and education

+While at Goan High School (now Mombasa High School) he took several sports, and was a good footballer.
+After being spotted by an athletics coach, he took part a local athletic event, where, running barefoot, his sprint times were only just short of national records.

+In 1956, Seraphino entered an athletics carnival run by the Landing & Shipping Company (agents for East African Railways and Harbours Corporation) and won the sprint events.

+He was at this time a member of the Achilles Athletics Club in Mombasa, where he trained under British coach Ray Batchelor, who had founded the Achilles Club, and remained his coach throughout his career.

+While working for the Landing & Shipping Company for eight years, Antao used to train on the beach at Mombasa.

+In 1957, he competed at the National Competitions in Nairobi, and there broke the national records in the 100 and 220 yards.

+He was nicknamed "Kelly" for his entire life.

-Early career
+Athletic career

-Seraphino Antao grew up in Ganjoni and Makupa estates of Mombasa.
-He is a son of Diogo Manuel and Anna Maria and has six siblings and was the neighbour of the musician and double bass player Francisco Mendes.
-While at Goan High School he took several sports but inclined towards short distance running.
-In 1957 he broke the Kenyan 100 and 220 yards records.

-He competed at the 1958 Commonwealth Games in Cardiff, Wales, but without much success.
-Two years later Antao competed at the 1960 Summer Olympics in Rome, Italy, where he reached 100 metres semi finals and 200 metres second round.
+Antao competed at the 1958 Commonwealth Games in Cardiff, Wales, but without much success.
+Two years later Antao competed at the 1960 Summer Olympics in Rome, Italy, where he reached the 100 metres semi finals and 200 metres second round.

-Commonwealth success and later career

-The 1962 Commonwealth Games in Perth, Western Australia marked the highest point of his career, when he won 100 and 220 yards gold medals.
+The 1962 Commonwealth Games in Perth, Western Australia, marked the highest point of his career, when he won 100 and 220 yards gold medals.
+This made him the first Kenyan athlete to win a gold medal at an international level.
 He was also member of the Kenyan 4 x 440 yards relay team which finished fifth.
 Other members of the relay team were Wilson Kiprugut, Kimaru Songok and Peter Francis.

-The same year he won two gold medals (100 and 220 yard) at the British AAA Championships, which he attended three times.
+Also in 1962 he won two gold medals (100 and 220 yard) at the British 1962 AAA Championships, which he attended three times.
 He also won several gold medals at the East and Central African Championships.

+Antao trained hard in Kenya and did well in Europe in the lead-up to the 1964 Summer Olympics, winning at White City in London as well as in Czechoslovakia, Poland, Sweden, and other countries.